flaneurette/Health-Library/Documents/Supplements/Supplement-Stack/README.md

 # Supplement Stack

-##### ⚠️ !AVOID TAKING ASPIRIN, WARFARIN OR OTHER BLOOD-THINNING MEDICATION WHILE USING THIS STACK!
+##### ⚠️ !AVOID TAKING ASPIRIN, WARFARIN OR OTHER BLOOD-THINNING MEDICATION TOGETHER WHILE USING THIS STACK!

 ##### ⚠️ Warning: This is NOT medical advise.
 Always consult a medical professional when creating a supplement stack and using it.
 Science might change, and opinions vary.
 Some may interact with existing medications.
 We assume no liability, use at your own risk.